Elon University

-Elon University is a private university in Elon, North Carolina.
-Founded in 1889 as Elon College, Elon is organized into six schools, most of which offer bachelor's degrees and several of which offer master's degrees or professional doctorate degrees.
+Elon University is a private university in Elon, North Carolina, United States.
+Founded in 1889 as Elon College, the university is organized into six schools, most of which offer bachelor's degrees and several of which offer master's degrees or professional doctorate degrees.
 Located in North Carolina's Piedmont region, Elon is situated on a 656 acre suburban campus between the cities of Greensboro and Raleigh.
-Less than twenty percent of Elon's undergraduates are native to the state of North Carolina.
-Elon's intercollegiate athletic teams compete in NCAA Division I athletics as a member of the Colonial Athletic Association.
+Elon's athletic teams compete in NCAA Division I as members of the Coastal Athletic Association.

 History

 Elon College was founded by the Christian Connection, which later became a part of the United Church of Christ.
 The charter for Elon College was issued by the North Carolina legislature in 1889.
-William S. Long was the first president, and the original student body consisted of 76 students.
+William S. Long was the first president and the original student body consisted of 76 students.
 In 1923, a fire destroyed most of the campus, including school records, classrooms, the library, and the chapel.
-The Board of Trustees voted to rebuild immediately.
+The board of trustees voted to rebuild immediately.
 Many of the buildings that were erected in the years following the fire still stand and make up the bedrock of Elon's campus.

-An institution that for many years enrolled mostly North Carolina residents, Elon began to enroll significant numbers of students from the mid-Atlantic states in the mid-1970s, and began to improve its academic standards for admission.
-By the start of the 21st century, about 68 percent of Elon's students came from out-of-state and were only accepted if they met high academic standards.
+An institution that for many years enrolled mostly North Carolina residents, Elon began to enroll significant numbers of students from the mid-Atlantic states in the mid-1970s and began to improve its academic standards for admission.
+By the year 2000, about 68 percent of Elon's students came from out-of-state and were only accepted if they met high academic standards.
 Elon became known as a selective university and, by 2013, 82% of incoming students were from out of state.
-Elon's transformation was the subject of an academic study by George Keller of the University of Pennsylvania titled Transforming a College: The Story of a Little Known College's Strategic Climb to National Distinction.
-The study, published by Johns Hopkins University Press, depicted how Elon transformed itself from a regional religious college to a selective, nationally recognized university.
+Transforming a College: The Story of a Little Known College's Strategic Climb to National Distinction (2004), an academic study by George Keller of the University of Pennsylvania, chronicles how the school changed from a regional religious college to a selective, nationally recognized university.

 Elon is no longer affiliated with the United Church of Christ.
-Elon's mission statement states that the university "embraces its founders' vision of an academic community that transforms mind, body, and spirit and encourages freedom of thought and liberty of conscience," and emphasizes its commitment to "nurture a rich intellectual community characterized by student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment."
+Elon University's mission statement states that the school "embraces its founders' vision of an academic community that transforms mind, body, and spirit and encourages freedom of thought and liberty of conscience" and emphasizes its commitment to "nurture a rich intellectual community characterized by student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment".

-On October 9, 2017, the Elon Board of Trustees elected Dr. Constance "Connie" Ledoux Book as the ninth president of the university.
+On October 9, 2017, the university's board of trustees elected Constance "Connie" Ledoux Book as the ninth president of the university.
 Book became Elon's first female President on March 1, 2018.

+On September 16, 2025, Elon University announced its merger with Queens University of Charlotte.
+It is anticipated that the merger will take place by August 2026.